Next: Bibliography

 non-zero kernel.
 The result follows by the Artin-Rees lemma.

-On the other hand, for our given homomorphism RS we know that
+On the other hand, for our given homomorphism R

 there is no such prime ideal Q0 in S.